 Salt is a great scourer or abrasive.
 For example, mix salt with lemon juice or vinegar to form a paste which you apply to stained wooden cutting boards or encrusted baking dishes (enamel, ceramic or glass).

 Sometimes you’ll want to combine items to get more effective cleaners.
 Just be careful that you know which ingredients can be combined safely.
 You’ll never want to mix ammonia with bleach because of the toxic lung-burning vapors that will result.
 Great natural cleaning recipes include baking soda and vinegar or borax and lemon juice to clean toilet bowls.
 Combine one tablespoon of lemon juice with two tablespoons of olive oil to get a natural wood polish.

-This is just a short list of how you can turn every day kitchen items into powerful cleaners.
-Also consider searching the web for other natural remedies that can help you breath-easy with your cleaning.
+This is just a short list of how you can turn every day kitchen items into powerful scrubs and stain removers.
+Also consider searching the web for other remedies that can help you breath-easy.